Future Development for Caveman 2 Cosmos

 Given the desire for this feature, by both fans and developers, one might wonder why it’s not already done.
 There are some pretty hefty technical challenges, including UI work, memory management (for an ageing game engine), and difficulties dealing with quantity inflation (gold and culture values in the late game can become very large, and will be even larger for a solar-system-spanning empire).

-C2C introduces a lot of additional depth and complexity to Civilization IV.
+Caveman 2 Cosmos introduces a lot of additional depth and complexity to Civilization IV.
 It goes beyond a TBS game and makes Civ a civilisation simulator, which is arguably what Sid intended when he set out on this journey with the original Civilization back in 1991.
+For anyone who hasn’t read it, I highly recommend reading Guns, Germs and Steel by Jared Diamond, which considers how the environment about a civilisation will determine its development and, ultimately, world history.

 Often when I reflect on these mods, and for the benefit of you, the reader, I open with the qualification that more depth and complexity isn’t for anyone.
 I stand by that, but I feel like this doesn’t quite apply with C2C.
 The mod is so massive that it shifts its base game’s genre significantly enough that it can no longer be compared directly alongside it.